-The successful candidate will have a transnational perspective on art practice, preferably with a specialization in Asian, Middle Eastern, Native American, or Latin American Art.
-They should be theory-minded, incorporating into their research and teaching critical studies of ethnicity, race, caste, class, gender, and/or sexuality; colonialism, decolonization, globalization, migration, diaspora, and/or indigeneity; or institutional histories particularly those of contested and marginalized spaces.
-They will be able to develop new upper division courses in one or more of the following areas: curatorial practice, exhibition history, social practice, and community engagement; critical theory and methodologies of various forms of art writing; or histories of photography, video, digital media, and design.
+The successful candidate will have a global perspective on modern art and design pre-1945.
+They should be theory-minded, incorporating into their research and teaching critical studies of national identity, ethnicity, race, caste, class, gender, and/or sexuality; nationalism, colonialism, decolonization, globalization, migration, diaspora, and/or indigeneity; or contested and marginalized institutional histories.
+They will develop new upper division courses in one or more of the following areas: modern art and visual culture; histories of design; curatorial practice and exhibition history; or theory and methodologies of art history and visual studies.
 The candidate will complement current faculty specializations and actively develop an interdisciplinary art historical practice that stresses innovation in scholarship and pedagogy.
-The projected distribution of effort for this position is 40% teaching, 40% creative activity/research, and 20% service.
-The salary range for this position is $58,000-$62,000.
+Projected distribution of effort would be 50% teaching, 40% creative activity/research, and 10% service.

-Candidates must hold a Ph.D. by the time of employment and have at least one year of teaching experience at the college level beyond graduate school.
-We seek a productive scholar and effective teacher specializing in global modern and contemporary art.
+Candidates must hold a Ph.D. by the time of employment and at least two years of teaching experience at the college level beyond graduate school is preferred.
+We seek a productive scholar and effective teacher specializing in global modern art and design.
 Broadly defined curatorial experience is essential.

 When prompted in the employment system, applicants will submit the following materials:

 • Cover letter addressing your qualifications specific to this position

 • Specific Request 1 - Research Statement

 • Specific Request 2 - Teaching Philosophy and Diversity Statement

 • Specific Request 3 - Two Course Syllabi